-- Routine Inspections: Inspection procedures are outlined in Section 4.2.3. - Channels, Pipes, and Inlet Structures: Drainage structures will be cleaned of debris as soon as practical after problems are identified to prevent ponding.
+- Inspections will be performed in accordance with the site SWPPP (outlined in Section 4.2.3). - Channels, Pipes, and Inlet Structures: Drainage structures will be cleaned of debris as soon as practical after problems are identified to prevent ponding.
 When unlined channels silt up, routine cleaning will be performed to restore the original capacity of the channels. - Repair of Structures: Damaged structures will be permanently repaired during dry weather periods.
 During rainy periods, temporary repairs may be made to prevent further damage to the structure or erosion of soil. - Sediment Barriers: Sediment barriers will be visually inspected periodically for damage, and to determine if sediment has accumulated behind them.
 Sediment will not be allowed to accumulate to a height exceeding half that of the barrier.
 Barriers will be replaced when visibly damaged.
 Barrier footings will also be inspected to ensure that drainage is not flowing beneath the barrier unless designed to do so.